eltoncorreaa/springboot-rest-hibernate-criteria/README.md

 # springboot-hibernate-criteria-envers
-A simple Spring-Boot rest application with hibernate criteria for consults per filter, hibernate envers for auditable logs, and tests integration with cucumber.
+A simple Spring-Boot rest application with hibernate criteria for consults per filter, hibernate envers for auditable logs, swagger, and tests integration with cucumber.

 To run: